nerdslab/deepbraindisco/README.md

 - <a href="https://github.com/nerdslab/deepbraindisco/tree/master/image_slices" target="_blank">Images for slices 0159, 0209, 0259, and 0359</a>
 - <a href="" target="_blank">ROI annotations for slice 0259</a>

-## Deep Feature Learning Approach for Neuroanatomical Discovery
+## Deep feature learning approach for neuroanatomical discovery

 In order to be able to model neural microstructure directly from brain imagery, we first train a deep convolutional neural network (CNN) that can discriminate between different brain regions in the sample using only local views of ROIs.
 Restricting the network to only look at local information when identifying a particular brain region forces it to pay attention to and learn how to model specific anatomical features of the dataset, thus encouraging it to build rich feature sets such as the patterning of axons, morphology of cells, etc.